Hyacinth 'Purple Star'

 Lovely lilac purple with a deeper line through the centre of each petal.

-When planting Hyacinths in the garden, choose a spot that is shaded from the hot afternoon sun, such as beneath deciduous trees.
+In the garden, choose a spot that is shaded from the hot afternoon sun, such as beneath deciduous trees.
 We recommend preparing your soil prior to planting.
 To do this, dig through some well rotted manure a few weeks before you put your bulbs in.
 This increases drainage and adds nutrients to the soil.
 The bulbs are best planted around Mother’s Day, after the soil has cooled.

 IN POTS: